cbrown1/gustav/README.md

 Gustav implements an event-driven framework, wherein certain events are called at certain times during testing.
 Most of these events are not required, although you will need some or not much will happen during the experiment.
 These events are specified in your experiment file as simple python functions, and the `exp` object is passed to each (eg: `def pre_block(exp):`) which holds, and thus makes available, all of the information about the experiment.
 If you don't specify an event, nothing will happen at that time during the experiment.
 Available events include:

     - `setup` : Called once at the beginning of experiment, to initialize parameters, experimental variables, etc. This is the only required event.
+See `setup event` below for more.

     - `pre_exp` : Called once at the beginning of experiment but after setup.
         - Eg., to initialize an empty datafile.